GMOD/jbrowse-components/website/docs/faq.md

 statically hosted on a webserver without any backend services running.

-Therefore, running JBrowse 2 generally involves just copying the JBrowse 2 folder to your web server html folder e.g. `/var/www/html/`.
+Therefore, running JBrowse 2 generally involves just copying the JBrowse 2 folder to your web server html folder e.g. copy `/var/www/html/` to Amazon S3.

 If you use a different platform such as Django, you may want to put it in the static resources folder.